 Generous Giving – Make an financial contribution to your church that’s a little more than usual

 Churches sometimes offer a giving fund option in the month of October where people can express their generosity directly to that fund.
 This goes straight to your pastors and will be a great blessing to them heading into the holidays.
 If your church doesn’t have a Pastor Appreciation Month fund, maybe contact your church’s office and request the option to give directly to your pastor as a “special gift.”

 Prepare a gift basket

-If a financial contribution is not the route you want to go, preparing a gift basket with snacks and goodies is a great way to create something more personal without breaking the bank.
+If a financial contribution is not the route you want to go, preparing a gift basket with snacks and goodies is a great way to create something more personal without breaking the bank and still show your gratitude.
 You can even include a gift card to their favorite restaurant – a dinner date on you will always be greatly appreciated by your pastor.

 There are so many ways we can come alongside our church leaders to let them know we see them, we hear them, and we appreciate them.
 Remember, a simple word of encouragement goes a long way, especially during this unprecedented time.

 The pastor or the church leader isn’t the only person maintaining the church.
 There are other members of church staff that need appreciation.
 The good thing is these suggestions will also help them feel more appreciated.